 - Use like spinach in soups, sautés, stir-fries or casseroles.

 - Infuse leaves in boiling water for 10 minutes and drink as a tea.
+It also blends well with other herbs as it does in Breathe Better Tea.

 - Make pesto!